jayzeng/apidocs/modules/appointment.md

 ### List all Appointments [GET]
 + Parameters
     + status (optional, string) ..
 Status identifier.
-Valid values are 'requested', 'confirmed', or 'visited'.
+Valid values are 'requested', 'confirmed', 'rejected, 'canceled', or 'visited'.
 Only appointments with the provided state are returned./
     + start (optional, string) ...
 ISO timestamp.
 Only appointments that start on or after this date are returned.
     + end (optional, string) ...
 ISO timestamp.
 Only appointments that end on or before this date are returned.
 + Response 200